Category Archives: Disney

 The film is a Disney production but not one of the top tier nor mainly well remembered and was unknown to me before I watched it.

-It’s related to Mary Poppins (1963) in that the cheery tone is similar and the two child stars were signed to play the Banks children as a result of The Three Lives of Thomasina.
+It’s similar to Mary Poppins (1963) in its cheery tone, and the two child stars were signed to play the Banks children after The Three Lives of Thomasina.

-There are enough tender and sentimental moments to satisfy fans who may crave a deeper or darker veneer but there is some fluff and predictability to wrestle with.
+There are enough tender and sentimental moments to satisfy fans who may crave a more profound or darker veneer, but there is some fluff and predictability to wrestle with.

-With high hopes of entertaining our cats Zeus and Thora with this film the furry felines largely slept through the experience and rendered it uninteresting.
+With high hopes of entertaining our cats Zeus and Thora with this film, the furry felines essentially slept through the experience and rendered it uninteresting.

 Schoolgirl Mary McDhui (Karen Dotrice) lives in a small village in Scotland with her stoic veterinarian father, Andrew (Patrick McGoohan), and her cherished cat, Thomasina.

-The romantic intention of uniting Andrew and Lori is obvious from the start and the pair have decent chemistry.
-Lori is a Snow White type character, whistling and prancing through her garden befriending any animal who languishes near her.
+The romantic intention of uniting Andrew and Lori is evident from the start, and the pair have decent chemistry.
+Lori is a Snow White-type character, whistling, prancing through her grade, and befriending any animal who languishes near her.

-Deemed a witch by neighborhood kids terrified by her healing powers she doesn’t look the part.
+Terrified by her healing power, neighborhood kids deem her a witch, but she doesn’t look the part.
 With golden hair and attractive features, she is more Rapunzel than the Wicked Witch of the West.

-To nobody’s surprise, in the end, Andrew, Lori, the kids, Thomasina, and the housekeeper all ride off into the sunset as happy as clams.
+To nobody’s surprise, Andrew, Lori, the kids, Thomasina, and the housekeeper ride off into the sunset as happy as clams.

 A fabulous sequence occurs at the midpoint when a ‘dead’ Thomasina soul goes to a feline afterlife and meets the Egyptian cat goddess Bastet.
 Since Thomasina still has eight lives left, Bastet returns her to her body.